 A $100 donation provides four hours of teacher-mentor intervention for teens dealing with difficult situations

 A $200 donation trains five at-risk teens to serve as peer mentors, teaching reading to elementary students

 $250 provides life skills, reading curriculum and program supplies to 40 children

-A $429 donation covers all expenses for one semester for a participating student in Elevate Phoenix’s school programs
+A $429 donation covers all expenses for one whole year for a participating student in Elevate Phoenix’s school programs

 A $500 donation provides 20 hours of mentoring at-risk youth who have no mentors in their lives

 A $600 donation provides all supplies for 64 children attending Elevate Phoenix’s summer program